 Initially, our focus is on farming in England.
 But we will supplement this with further insights and examples from the UK’s other nations in the future.Challenges facing nature

 What's being done

-- The Sustainable Farming Incentive will be a universal scheme open to all farmers and will support sustainable approaches to farm husbandry to deliver for the environment, such as actions to improve soil health and water quality, enhance hedgerows and promote integrated pest management.
+The Sustainable Farming Incentive scheme, piloted in 2021 ahead of its launch in 2022, is a universal scheme open to all farmers in England.
+It will support sustainable approaches to farm husbandry, such as actions to improve soil health and water quality, enhance hedgerows, and promote integrated pest management.

-We are seeing producers change the way they plant crops, with increased diversification and a renewed effort to keep soil covered in order to protect topsoil, and encourage CO2 sequestration.
-New habitats are being created on farms to provide food and shelter for wildlife and encourage pollinators and natural predators to reduce pest numbers.
+We are seeing producers change the way they plant crops, with increased diversification and a renewed effort to keep soil covered to protect topsoil and encourage CO2 sequestration.
+We are also seeing new habitats being created on farms to provide food and shelter for wildlife, and efforts to encourage pollinators and natural predators to reduce pest numbers.

 The path forward